This page details the legacy subcontractor payment application experience. A modernised experience is also available.

 The first step in releasing retention on a project is to create a subcontractor payment application.
 There are two ways to create a payment application in the Commitments tool:

-- The upstream contractor can send the downstream contractor an invitation to submit a subcontractor payment application for the billing period (see Send an 'Invite to Bill' to a Payment Application Contact).
-Then the downstream contractor can complete the steps in Submit a New Payment application as a Payment Application Contact.
+- A payment application administrator can Send an 'Invite to Bill' to a Payment Application Contact.
+Next, the payment application contact follows the steps in Submit a New Payment application as a Payment Application Contact.

 The steps below summarise how to create and submit a payment application for releasing retention.